 How can we let you know about a training day or school closure?

+In order to inform your dairyman, you need to add any closure days on your calendar via your online account with a minimum of 10 days in advance.
+However please do not forget that the parent payments are driven by your calendar dates and adding training days in late will cause issues with their payments.
 In the event of unexpected school closures, for example due to adverse weather conditions, we request that you let us know within 10 days of the closure to enable us to apply any appropriate credit to parent’s accounts.
-You can do this by emailing us at email@example.com.
+You can do this by emailing us at firstname.lastname@example.org.

 We haven’t received our weekly drinking list, what should we do?